 9. Campaign User Cap (Optional)

-This is the total matching amount that is possible for each user to receive.
-When a user’s donation volume hits this cap, the individual user will not receive any further matching.
+This is the total matching amount of corporate money that is possible for each user to receive.
+When a user’s matching amount hits this cap, the individual user will not receive any further matching.

 10. List of Cause IDs